kubernetes/community/governance.md

   create/delete labels and milestones); technically can lgtm any PR and cause it to be merged by the submit queue; expected to review PRs and fix bugs related to their domains
-- **Project Approvers**: approver in top-level OWNERS file in kubernetes repo;
+- **Project Approvers**: approver in [top-level OWNERS file in kubernetes repo](https://github.com/kubernetes/kubernetes/blob/master/OWNERS);
-  de-facto project elders; technically can approve virtually any PRs; can sponsor incubator repos
+  de-facto project decision makers; technically can approve virtually any PRs; can sponsor incubator repos

 SIG roles: